Game Science: Black Myth: Wukong (2018–present)

-The South China Morning Post reports that Hero Games acquired a 19% stake in Game Science through its wholly owned subsidiary Tianjin Hero Financial Holding Technology in 2017, but sold the stake in 2022 with payment partly outstanding.
-When asked about their ownership and relationship by VentureBeat, Hero Games chairman Dino Ying said that he could not comment on that.
-As reported in March 2021, Tencent obtained a total stake of 5% in Game Science.
-They aimed to help their former employees on some projects, but committed to not interfering with the operation and decision-making of Game Science.
+Hero Games acquired a 19% stake in Game Science through its wholly owned subsidiary Tianjin Hero Financial Holding Technology in 2017, but sold its shares in the studio in 2022 with payment partly outstanding as of 2024.
+As reported in 2021, Tencent obtained a 5% stake in the studio.
+The company aimed to help the studio on some projects, but committed to not interfering with the operation and decision-making of the studio.
+As reported in 2026, Tencent's registered stake in the studio rose from 5% to 24%, following the company's acquisition of Hero Games' shares in the studio as early as 2022.
+As a result, Tencent became the sole external investor in the studio.

 In 2023, IGN released a report that alleged a history of sexism within the company, citing screenshots of personal posts by company figures in Chinese social media and suggestive hiring posters from 2015 as examples.
-Chinese-language outlets HK01, an online news portal, and GameLook, a game-industry research website, criticized IGNs report, arguing that the article uses examples taken out of context and vulgar but not sexist.
+Chinese-language outlets HK01, an online news portal, and GameLook, a game-industry research website, criticized IGNs report, arguing that the article uses examples that are taken out of context and vulgar but not sexist.
 HK01 and Gamebase reported that the relevant posts had been mistranslated.
-HK01 also reported that the anonymous criticism quoted by the article cannot be verified.
+HK01 also reported that the criticism by anonymous commentators quoted in the article cannot be verified.
 Game Science declined to address questions about the allegations.
 On social media, Khee Hoon Chan, a co-author of the IGN article, called for online piracy and made explicit comments toward Game Science.
-Hero Games' Dino Ying commented that Game Science tries not to get into distractions.
+Hero Games chairman Dino Ying commented that Game Science tries not to get into distractions.

-Black Myth: Wukong was released in August 2024 and sold 20 million units in its first month, making it one of the fastest-selling games of all time.
+Black Myth: Wukong was released in August 2024 and sold 20 million units in its first month.
+It was one of the fastest-selling games of all time.

-In 2024, Game Science and the electric automobile maker BYD Company established a strategic partnership to digitize China's national treasures and landmarks to contribute to their protection and provide a scientific basis for future restoration work.
-This involves 3D scanning in multiple provinces, starting in Shanxi which was heavily featured in Black Myth: Wukong, across all of China.
+In 2024, Game Science and the electric automobile maker BYD Company formed a strategic partnership to digitize China's national treasures and landmarks, aiming to support their protection and provide a scientific foundation for future restoration work.
+This involved 3D scanning in Shanxi, which was prominently featured in Black Myth: Wukong, and other provinces in China.